batorus/apisforalgorithms/README.md

-This project is meant to provide API for several interesting algorithms involved in problem solving.
+This project is meant to provide APIs for several interesting algorithms involved in problem solving with the use of spring boot framework.

 1. Find the shortest safe route in a field with sensors present.
 Given a rectangular field with few sensors present, cross it by taking the shortest safe route without